djhshih/exercise-python/README.md

 the V, D, and J segments of these genes.

 See the alignments for [TRAV][trav] as an example.
-Gaps are inserted as necessary to align the sequences and they are represented by dots.
+Gaps are inserted as necessary to align the sequences, and they are represented by dots.

-This standardized alignment allows us to refer to specific regions such as the CDR1 and CDR2 regions within IG and TR genes using standardized ranges (27-38 and 56-65).
+These standardized alignments allow us to refer to specific regions such as CDR1 and CDR2 within IG and TR genes using standardized ranges (27-38 and 56-65).

-Using the [reference sequence][ref-aa-gaps] [fasta][fasta] file
+Using the [reference sequence][ref-aa-gaps] file from [IMGT][imgt], implement code to extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).

-from the [IMGT database][imgt], implement code to extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).
+The reference file is in [FASTA][fasta] format.

 A subset of your output tab-delimited table should look like:
 ```